kavyamanohar/mlphon/README.md

 `$g2p$` represents the overall FST which combines each of the above FSTs in a chain.

+### Malayalam to IPA with no phonetic tags

+`$ml2ipa$` is the fst that converts the Malayalam script to IPA in the analysis mode.
+It uses the `$g2p$` FST combined with a tag filter `$tagfilter$` to achieve this.
+But tags like `<anauswara>, <visarga>, <chillu> <zwnj>` are explicitly retained in the IPA analysis.

 ## Installation
 You need Helsinki Finite-State Transducer Technology (HFST) (http://www.ling.helsinki.fi/kieliteknologia/tutkimus/hfst/) to compile this analyzer.
-The Makefile provided compiles all the sources and produces the binary FSA `PhoneAnalyser.a`.
+The Makefile provided compiles all the sources and produces the binary FSA `g2p.a`, `ml2ipa.a`, `syllablizer.a`.

-In a debian/ubuntu based GNU/Linux, SFST can be installed as follows
+In a debian/ubuntu based GNU/Linux, HFST can be installed as follows

 ```$ sudo apt install hfst```